Baer–Specker group

 In mathematics, in the field of group theory, the Baer–Specker group, or Specker group, named after Reinhold Baer and Ernst Specker, is an example of an infinite abelian group which is a building block in the structure theory of such groups.

 Definition

-The Baer–Specker group is the group B = Z^{N} of all integer sequences with componentwise addition, that is, the direct product of countably infinitely many copies of Z. It can equivalently be described as the additive group of formal power series with integer coefficients.
+The Baer–Specker group is the group $B=\mathbb{Z}^\mathbb{N}$ of all integer sequences with componentwise addition, that is, the direct product of countably infinitely many copies of $\mathbb Z$.
+It can equivalently be described as the additive group of formal power series with integer coefficients.

 Properties

-Reinhold Baer proved in 1937 that this group is not free abelian; Specker proved in 1950 that every countable subgroup of B is free abelian.
+Reinhold Baer proved in 1937 that this group is not free abelian; Specker proved in 1950 that every countable subgroup of $B$ is free abelian.

 The group of homomorphisms from the Baer–Specker group to a free abelian group of finite rank is a free abelian group of countable rank.
 This provides another proof that the group is not free.